ganeti/ganeti/doc/design-hugepages-support.rst

 This hypervisor parameter is inherited by all the instances as default although it can be overriden at the instance level.

-The following changes will be made to the inheritence behaviour.
+The following changes will be made to the inheritance behaviour.

 -  The hypervisor parameter   ``mem_path`` and all other hypervisor parameters will be made available at the node group level (in